Here’s how to manage if a family member is still smoking.

 Congratulations on deciding to quit smoking cigarettes!
-When things get tough, remind yourself that this is the single best thing you can do to improve your health for life.
+When things get tough, remind yourself that going smoke-free will improve your health for life.

 But what if your spouse, significant other or another family member isn’t ready to quit their own smoking habit?
 You will be living with their smoking every day as you try to quit, which creates a lot of temptation.